Introduction to NFS in Linux

-NFS (Network File System) as the name indicates is a way of mounting Linux directories over a network.
-It was basically developed to share files and folders between two Linux systems in a faster and better way.
-It was developed by Sun Microsystems in 1980 for this sole purpose.
+As the name indicates, Network File System is a way of mounting Linux directories over a network.
+It was basically developed to share files and folders between two Linux systems faster and better.
+Sun Microsystems developed it in 1980 for this sole purpose.
 NFS uses Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) to provide a stateless connection between client and server.

 Why Should We Use NFS?

 As they say, sharing is caring.
 So, NFS is one of the best methods to share between to 2 Linux systems.
 The main purpose of NFS is back up data into a central server that is accessible to all PCs in a network.
 So, instead of copying a file from a system to a system, it’s easier to create NFS so that all PCs have access to that file.
 Newer versions of NFS also support ACL, pseudo root mounts.
 The best part is there is manual refreshing required to see new files.
 Also, it can be secured with Firewalls and Kerberos.

 When Should We Use NFS?

 It can be used whenever sharing has to be done among Linux systems.
 To share between a Windows PC and a Linux use Samba on the Windows side.
 Yea that’s as simple as that!!

 How to Setup NFS in Your Linux System?